DataDog/go-profiler-notes/guide/README.md

 Go's CPU profiler can help you identify which parts of your code base consume a lot of CPU time.

 ⚠️ Please note that CPU time is usually different from the real time experienced as latency by your users.
 For example a typical http request might take `100ms` to complete, but only consume `5ms` of CPU time while waiting for `95ms` on a database.
 It's also possible for a request to take `100ms`, but spend `200ms` of CPU if two goroutines are performing CPU intensive work in parallel.
-If this is confusing to you, please refer to the [Mental Model for Go section](#mental-model-for-go).
+If this is confusing to you, please refer to the [Goroutine Scheduler](#goroutine-scheduler) section.

-You can enable the CPU profiler via various APIs:
+You can control the CPU profiler via various APIs:

 - `go test -cpuprofile cpu.pprof` will run your tests and write a CPU profile to a file named `cpu.pprof`.
-- [`pprof.StartCPUProfile(w)`](https://pkg.go.dev/runtime/pprof#StartCPUProfile) will capture a CPU profile to `w` that covers the time span until [`pprof.StopCPUProfile()`](https://pkg.go.dev/runtime/pprof#StopCPUProfile) is called.
+- [`pprof.StartCPUProfile(w)`](https://pkg.go.dev/runtime/pprof#StartCPUProfile) captures a CPU profile to `w` that covers the time span until [`pprof.StopCPUProfile()`](https://pkg.go.dev/runtime/pprof#StopCPUProfile) is called.
-- [`import _ "net/http/pprof"`](https://pkg.go.dev/net/http/pprof) allows you to request a 30s CPU profile by hitting the `GET /debug/pprof/profile?seconds=30` of the default http server that you can start via `http.ListenAndServe("localhost:6060", nil)`.
+- [`import _ "net/http/pprof"`](https://pkg.go.dev/net/http/pprof) allows you to request a 30s CPU profile by hitting the `GET /debug/pprof/profile?seconds=30` endpoint of the default http server that you can start via `http.ListenAndServe("localhost:6060", nil)`.
+- [`runtime.SetCPUProfileRate()`](https://pkg.go.dev/runtime#SetCPUProfileRate) lets you to control the sampling rate of the CPU profiler.
+See [CPU Profiler Limitations](#cpu-profiler-limitations) for current limitations.
+- [`runtime.SetCgoTraceback()`](https://pkg.go.dev/runtime#SetCgoTraceback) can be used to get stack traces into cgo code. [benesch/cgosymbolizer](https://github.com/benesch/cgosymbolizer) has an implementation for Linux and macOS.

 If you need a quick snippet to paste into your `main()` function, you can use the code below: